If you have a passion for travel, great food and good times, Hobart could be your next foodie adventure.

 Urban Greek has everything an authentic Greek restaurant should have: great hospitality and even better food.
 The atmosphere is warm and inviting and you’ll feel as if the staff are old-time friends.
 Tuck into authentic dishes that have been made with ancient recipes passed through the generations.
 It could be crispy and salty saganaki, Cretan style lamb and chicken with lemon roast potatoes, charcoal-grilled octopus, or seafood croquettes.
-You can always opt for the Banquet menu if everything tickles your fancy.
-For something more casual, keep it simple with homemade dolmades, warm pitta bread and dips including tzatziki, tirokafteri, Cretan hommos and pantzari.
+You can always opt for the Banquet menu if you fancy a bit of everything.
+For something more casual, keep it simple with homemade dolmades, warm pitta bread and Cretan hommos and tzatziki.

 9. Blue Eye

 Blue Eye is a bit of an icon in Hobart.
 Freshly caught seafood is brought in daily and cooked to your liking.
-It can be battered, fried, baked, grilled or however you like your seafood cooked.
-Think grilled snapper, freshly shucked oysters, Huon Atlantic salmon sashimi, seafood linguine, curried seafood chowder and crumbed catch of the day.
-Add a side of homecooked chunky chips, garden salad or buttery potatoes.
-Tassie’s seafood is best washed your seafood down with delicious white wines, and there’s plenty of this on the menu.
+Eat it battered, fried, baked, grilled or however you like your seafood cooked.
+Think grilled snapper, freshly shucked oysters, Huon Atlantic salmon sashimi, seafood linguine, curried seafood chowder and crumbed catch of the day—with a side of homecooked chunky chips, garden salad or buttery potatoes.
+Tassie’s seafood is best washed down with delicious white wines, and there are plenty of them on the menu.